nurlanjalil/AI-Audio-Assistant/README.md

 ## Technologies Used 🛠️

-- OpenAI Whisper Large v3 for high-accuracy transcription
+- OpenAI Whisper for high-accuracy transcription
 - GPT-4o for advanced transcription correction and summarization
 - FastAPI backend
 - Vanilla JavaScript frontend

 ## License 📄

-MIT License - feel free to use this project however you'd like!
+This project is licensed under the **GNU General Public License v3.0** (GPL-3.0).

+You may freely use, modify, and distribute the code, but any derivative work must also be distributed under the same GPLv3 license.